 This works surprisingly well, but the sound quality won’t be anywhere near as good as what you can get out of a dedicated audio interface, even the cheaper ones.

-If you are serious about music production, then you should absolutely get an Audio Interface, no questions asked.
+If you are serious about music production, then you should get an Audio Interface, no questions asked.

 If you are just starting out, on the other hand, especially if you want to record some electric guitar or bass using either electric guitar amp sims or bass amp sims, you could start out by connecting your instrument to the line-in jack to record using those plugins.